-It is always important to remember one’s manners, whether eating at a restaurant or with a family, here’s a brief guide as to what to expect and how to behave when eating in Germany.
-Typical German foods for breakfast, lunch, dinner and snacks are detailed, along with some general observations about how food is purchased, served and eaten.
+It is always important to remember one’s manners, whether eating at a restaurant or with family in their home.
+Here is a brief guide as to what to expect and how to behave when eating in Germany.
+We will detail typical German foods for breakfast, lunch, dinner and snacks.
+We also include some general observations about how food is purchased, served and eaten in Germany!

-A typical breakfast in Germany consists of a warm beverage such as coffee, tea or cocoa, bread (Brot) or bread rolls (Brötchen) with various spreads and toppings such as Butter (butter) or Margarine (margarine), Marmelade (jams/preserves) or Honig (honey).
+A typical breakfast in Germany starts off with a warm beverage such as coffee, tea or hot cocoa.
+Next follows bread (Brot) or bread rolls (Brötchen) with various spreads and toppings.
+These could include Butter (butter) or Margarine (margarine), Marmelade (jams/preserves) or Honig (honey).
 These are the “typical” spreads, although there are others too!
-Quark (a type of curd cheese), Wurst (sausage) and Käse (cheese).
+Quark (a type of curd cheese), Wurst (sausage) and Käse (cheese) are also popular.
 A glass of juice (Saft) is also commonplace, as is a boiled egg (Ei).
-Cereals are also popular, particularly among younger people.
-Müsli, which is a mixture of cereal flakes, nuts and dried fruit and other ingredients is also very popular.
-It is mixed with Joghurt (yogurt) or Milch (milk) and often topped with fresh fruit (Obst)!
+Cereals are also common, particularly among German youth!
+Müsli, which is a mixture of cereal flakes, nuts and dried fruit and other ingredients is also favored!
+It is mixed with Joghurt (yogurt) or Milch (milk), and is often topped with fresh fruit (Obst)!
 Müsli is not only delicious, but it is healthy too, making it a good alternative to sugary cereals!

-With today’s busy lifestyles there is a growing trend towards eating a more simple breakfast, so you are more likely to see young people eating cereal rather than tucking into a more hearty meal of bread, cheese and sausage.
-However, the traditional breakfast of fresh breads accompanied by a cheese or meat selection is still alive and well, particularly on the weekend when the family has more time.
-With a bakery (Bäckerei) on every street corner, it’s customary to buy freshly baked rolls on Saturday and Sunday for the whole family to enjoy over a leisurely breakfast.
-On weekends, some Germans also like to cook eggs, whether hartgekochtes Ei (hard-boiled egg), Spiegelei (fried egg) or Rührei (scrambled egg).
+With today’s busy lifestyles there is a growing trend towards eating a more simple breakfast.
+What does this mean?
+You are more likely to see young people eating cereal rather than tucking into a more hearty meal of bread, cheese and sausage.
+However, the traditional breakfast of fresh breads accompanied by cheese or meat is still alive and well.
+Particularly, this is common on the weekend when the family has more time.
+With a bakery (Bäckerei) on every street corner, it’s customary to buy freshly baked rolls on Saturday and Sunday.
+This bread is for the whole family to enjoy over a leisurely breakfast together!
+On weekends, some Germans also like to cook eggs.
+The most standard types are hartgekochtes Ei (hard-boiled egg), Spiegelei (fried egg) or Rührei (scrambled egg)!

 Grosse Pause/ Zweites Frühstück / Pausenbrot

-Germans have plenty of words to describe a meal that is eaten between main meals.
-Far from being unhealthy, eating small snacks between meals is encouraged to prevent overeating at lunch and dinner.
-Eating a snack between breakfast and lunch is very traditional in German schools and this is called Pausenbrot or Zweites Frühstück.
+Germans have plenty of words to describe a meal that is eaten between main meals!
+Far from being unhealthy, eating small snacks between meals is actually encouraged to prevent overeating at lunch and dinner.
+Eating a snack between breakfast and lunch is very traditional in German schools.
+This tradition is called Pausenbrot or Zweites Frühstück.
 Translated literally, these two terms mean a “recess bread” or a “second breakfast.”
-A little known fact for Americans is that German schoolchildren generally don’t eat meals at school, there’s quite a long wait between breakfast and lunch, which typically they eat at home.
-So, the Pausenbrot is meant to make sure students have the energy and ability to concentrate for the entire morning.
+A little known fact for Americans is that German schoolchildren generally don’t eat meals at school.
+This means that there is quite a long wait between breakfast and lunch, which they will eat at home!
+So, the Pausenbrot is meant to make sure students have the energy and ability to concentrate for the entire morning and practice their manners!
 Although the word Pausenbrot indicates that it’s a sandwich snack, it doesn’t necessarily have to contain bread.
-Pausenbrot may be a small sandwich, but fruit is quite typical, and yogurt or a Müsli bar are also popular Pausenbrot snacks as they are transportable and healthy!
+Pausenbrot may be a small sandwich, but fruit is quite typical!
+Yogurt or a Müsli bar are also popular Pausenbrot snacks as they are transportable and healthy!

-Adults also need to keep their energy levels up during the day.
-For them, it’s the Zwischenmahlzeit (in-between meal) that keeps them going between meals.
+Adults also need to keep their energy levels up during the day!
+For them, it’s the Zwischenmahlzeit (in-between meal) that keeps them going!
 A Zwischenmahlzeit is also referred to as Brotzeit, Vesper or Zweites Frühstück for adults.
 After all, snacks aren’t just for children!
-The English word Snack is also used, as is Imbiss, although these refer more to actual meals that may replace main meals, whereas the Zwischenmahlzeit is meant to be eaten in addition to the main meal to fill one up during work hours.
+The English word “snack” is also used, as is Imbiss, although these refer more to actual meals that may replace main meals.
+However, the Zwischenmahlzeit is meant to be eaten in addition to the main meal to fill one up during work hours.

 Traditionally, German families eat their main meal during the day, between 12 and 2 p.m.
-However, many families now eat the warm meal in the evening.
-A typical lunch plate might consist of Kartoffelsalat mit Würstchen oder Frikadellen (potato salad with sausage or meat balls for the first part.
+However, many families now eat their hot meal in the evening.
+A typical lunch plate might consist of Kartoffelsalat mit Würstchen or Frikadellen.
+This is potato salad with sausage or meat balls for the first part.
 Next is Spätzle mit Geschnetzeltem (Spätzle noodles with stir-fry), Schnitzel mit Buttergemüse (Schnitzel with buttered vegetables) or Fischstäbchen mit Kartoffelpüree (Fish sticks with mashed potato).
-Meat is served most every day, particularly pork and chicken.
-Vegetables are also a standard part of any Mittagessen.
-Typical vegetables served at lunchtime are grüne Bohnen (green beans), Möhren (carrots), Erbsen (peas) and Kohl (cabbage).
-Potatoes are also a staple and come in the form of Salzkartoffel (boiled), Knödel (dumplings), Bratkartoffel (fried potatoes), Krokette (croquettes), Kartoffelpüree (mashed potatoes) and of course, Pommes Frites (french fries).
-Of course, as popular as potatoes are, rice and noodles are also eaten as side dishes.
+Meat is served most days, particularly pork and chicken.
+Vegetables are also a standard part of any Mittagessen despite common misconceptions!
+Typical vegetables served at lunchtime are grüne Bohnen (green beans), and Möhren (carrots).
+Additionally, Erbsen (peas) and Kohl (cabbage) are fan favorites.
+Potatoes are also a staple and come in the form of Salzkartoffel (boiled), Knödel (dumplings), Bratkartoffel (fried potatoes), Krokette (croquettes), Kartoffelpüree (mashed potatoes) and, of course, Pommes Frites (french fries)!
+Naturally, as popular as potatoes are, rice and noodles are also often eaten as side dishes!

 Evening Meal (Abendbrot)

 Abendbrot when literally translated means “evening bread”.
-It is a light meal that is eaten usually between 6 and 7 pm, since German families generally tend to eat their main meal during the day.
-A typical Abendessen consists of a selection of whole grain bread, cheeses, deli meats and sausages, mustards and pickles (gherkins are very popular).
+It is a light meal that is usually eaten between 6 and 7 pm.
+This is because German families tend to eat their main meal during the day.
+A typical Abendessen consists of a selection of whole grain bread, cheeses, deli meats and sausages, and mustards and pickles (gherkins are very popular).
 The evening meal is accompanied by a salad and/or soup, depending on the season.
 A glass of sparkling mineral water (Mineralwasser) or a glass of juice (Saft) is usually the beverage of choice for young people.
 For adults, a pint of beer or a glass of wine with this meal is typical.

 Coffee and Cake (Kaffee und Kuchen)

-Kaffee und Kuchen literally means “Coffee and Cake” and it’s very similar to the English tradition of “Teatime”.
-It’s a custom that brings families together to enjoy a little “Gemütlichkeit” (coziness).
-Families and friends gather together in the mid to late afternoon to drink coffee and enjoy a slice of cake or two, often homemade.
-Typical cakes you might find at such a gathering include Schwarzwälderkirschtorte (Black Forest cake), Bienenstich (bee sting cake), Käsekuchen (cheesecake made with Quark) and fruit tarts such as Zwetschenkuchen (plum tart) or Apfelkuchen (apple tart).
-When people don’t have time to bake at home, they often purchase pastries from the corner Bäckerei (bakery) such as Mohnstückchen, a poppy seed pastry and Apfeltasche, an apple-filled pastry pocket!
+Kaffee und Kuchen means “Coffee and Cake” and it’s very similar to the British tradition of “Teatime”.
+It’s a custom that brings families together to enjoy a little together and “Gemütlichkeit” (coziness).
+Families and friends gather together in the mid-to-late afternoon to drink coffee and enjoy a slice or two of often homemade cake.
+Typical cakes you might find at such a gathering include Black Forest cake (Schwarzwälderkirschtorte) and bee sting cake (Bienenstich).
+Other favorites are cheesecake with Quark (Käsekuchen) and fruit tarts like plum or apple tarts (Zwetschenkuchen or Apfelkuchen).
+When people don’t have time to bake at home, they often purchase pastries from the corner Bäckerei (bakery).
+These purchased goods could include Mohnstückchen, a poppy seed pastry or Apfeltasche, an apple-filled pastry pocket!
 The cakes and pastries are, of course, almost always accompanied by a steaming hot cup of rich German coffee.
 This dark coffee is typically served with cream or condensed milk.
 However, tea has become more popular over the past decade, particularly in Ostfriesland.
 Here, it has always been traditional, and a quarter of all the tea in Germany is consumed in Ostfriesland.

 Table Manners and Eating Habits

-In addition to differences in the type of food eaten, there are also many differences in the way that people buy, serve and eat food.
+In addition to differences in the type of food that is eaten, meals provide many differences in the way that people buy, serve and eat food.
 This means that there are also differences in the table manners Germans expect to be present!
 Here are some of the differences you will find if you eat at a restaurant or with a family and some tips on how to behave!